finos/legend-studio/CONTRIBUTING.md

 #### :pencil2: Writing code

 Before writing any code, you need to [setup your branch properly](./docs/workflow/working-with-github.md#standard-contribution-workflow), this is a fairly common workflow in any OSS project.
-But if you are working on a feature that is part of a new release, the workflow is slightly different, find out more about that [here](./docs/workflow/working-with-github.md#working-on-a-release).
+But if you are working on bug fixes for a recent release, the workflow will be slightly different, find out more about that [here](./docs/workflow/working-with-github.md#working-on-bug-fixes-for-a-release).

 Now, you're good to start.
 After the setup step, you can start the application you are working on in development mode.